-The real prospect test requires that the Case Examiners determine that there is a genuine (not remote or fanciful) possibility of establishing at a Practice Committee that the registrant's fitness to practise is currently impaired.
+The real prospect test means that the case examiners have to decide if there is a genuine, not remote or fanciful, possibility of establishing at a Practice Committee, that the registrant's ability to practise as a dental professional is currently impaired.

-The Case Examiners have a number of possible outcomes available to them when making a decision:
+The case examiners have a number of outcomes available to them when making a decision:

 to adjourn the case for further information;

 to close the case and take no further action;